-Concomitant administration of omeprazole with nelfinavir is contraindicated.
-Coadministration of omeprazole (40 mg once daily) reduced mean nelfinavir exposure by ca. 40% and the mean exposure of the pharmacologically active metabolite M8 was reduced by ca. 75 -90%.
+Co-administration of omeprazole (40 mg once daily) reduced mean nelfinavir exposure by ca. 40% and the mean exposure of the pharmacologically active metabolite M8 was reduced by ca. 75 -90%.
 The interaction may also involve CYP2C19 inhibition.

-Concomitant administration of omeprazole with atazanavir is not recommended.
+Concomitant administration of omeprazole with atazanavir is not recommended (see section 4.4).
 Concomitant administration of omeprazole (40 mg once daily) and atazanavir 300 mg/ritonavir 100 mg to healthy volunteers resulted in a 75% decrease of the atazanavir exposure.
 Increasing the atazanavir dose to 400 mg did not compensate for the impact of omeprazole on atazanavir exposure.
-The co-administration of omeprazole (20 mg once daily) with atazanavir 400 mg/ritonavir 100 mg to healthy volunteers resulted in a decrease of approximately 30% in the atazanavir exposure as compared to atazanavir 300 mg/ritonavir 100 mg once daily.
+The coadministration of omeprazole (20 mg once daily) with atazanavir 400 mg/ritonavir 100 mg to healthy volunteers resulted in a decrease of approximately 30% in the atazanavir exposure as compared to atazanavir 300 mg/ritonavir 100 mg once daily.

-• Digoxin
+Digoxin